fxd24/fxd24.github.io/content/posts/data_pipeline.md

 The factory in `src/sources/factory.py` reads this and instantiates the right fetcher/adapter for each source.

 ## Scheduling: cron vs APScheduler (quick guide)
+TODO make this more conversational. explain what is going to be discussed and why. here it's just very dry and bullet points...

 - Use cron when:
   - Scripts are truly stateless